TerraUSD (UST) Market Cap Hits $723.03 Million

 TerraUSD Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as TerraUSD directly using US dollars.
-Investors seeking to trade TerraUSD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+It is usually not currently possible to buy alternative cryptocurrencies such as TerraUSD directly using US dollars.
+Investors seeking to acquire TerraUSD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy TerraUSD using one of the aforementioned exchanges.

 Receive News & Updates for TerraUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TerraUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.